Best Educational Apps for 4-Year-Olds in Singapore (2026)

 TL;DR: Compare the best educational apps for preschoolers in Singapore.
 Reviews of QuizKin, Khan Academy Kids, Duolingo ABC and more, with MOE alignment focus.

-This guide cuts through the noise.
-We have tested and evaluated the most popular educational apps available to Singapore parents in 2026, comparing them on what actually matters: curriculum alignment, learning effectiveness, content quality, and value for money.
+So this guide is my attempt to cut through all of that.
+I've tested and evaluated the most popular educational apps available to Singapore parents in 2026, looking at what actually matters: curriculum alignment, learning effectiveness, content quality, and whether you're getting value for money.

 What Makes a Good Educational App?

-Before diving into specific apps, here is what to look for.
-Research on educational media consistently identifies these traits in effective learning apps:
+Before diving into specific apps, it's worth knowing what to look for.
+Research on educational media consistently points to a few traits that separate genuinely useful learning apps from the rest.

 Active Participation, Not Passive Watching

-The child should be making decisions, solving problems, and responding to prompts — not watching animations or swiping through stories.
-A good test: if you muted the sound, would the child still need to think?
+Your child should be making decisions, solving problems, and responding to prompts — not just watching animations play out.
+A quick test I use: if you muted the sound, would your child still need to think?
+If the answer is no, it's entertainment, not education.

 Curriculum Alignment